 You can start collecting Social Security payments once you hit the age of 62.
 However, is it wise to do so?

-That depends on your individual situation.
+That depends on your situation.
 For most people, though, it makes more financial sense to wait at least until the age of 66.
 That is the age when people born from 1943 to 1954 first qualify to receive full Social Security benefits.
 That full retirement age increases for people born after 1954, hitting a maximum of 67 for anyone born after 1960 and later.

 The Social Security Administration website provides a Social Security benefits calculator that tells you how much your monthly benefits will fall if you begin collecting payments before full retirement age.

 That might not seem like a big difference: It is only $250 less each month, after all.
 However, over a year that $250 a month comes out to $3,000 that you passed up.
 Moreover, over a retirement where it is not unusual to expect to live to 87?
-If you retire at age 62 and begin collecting Social Security then, you'd lose a total of $75,000 by not waiting until age 66 to collect Social Security.
+If you retire at age 62 and begin collecting Social Security then, you would lose a total of $75,000 by not waiting until age 66 to collect Social Security.

 Suddenly, that $250 a month seems like a bigger deal, right?